botmasterai/botmaster/Readme.md

 The update object will be of the same format as the ones you'll get using `botmaster.on('update', ...)`.

-If for some reason you created a bot this way but now want it to be in a botmaster object, you can do this eaily this way:
+If for some reason you created a bot this way but now want it to be in a botmaster object, you can do this easily this way:

 ```js
 botmaster.addBot(twitterBot);
 ```
+This is important if you create your own Bot that extends the `Botmaster.botTypes.BaseBot` class.
+For instance, you might want to create your own class that supports your pre-existing messaging standards.
+Have a look in the `writing_a_botmaster_supported_bot-class.ms` file to learn how to do this.

 ## Message/Update format